ANL-CESAR/RSBench/README.txt

 Development Lead: John Tramm <jtramm@mcs.anl.gov>

 ==============================================================================
-What is MDBench?
+What is MultiBench?
 ==============================================================================

 A mini-app to represent the multipole resonance representation lookup and Doppler broadening cross section algorithm.

 ==============================================================================
 Quick Start Guide